iambibhas/iambibhas.github.com/_posts/2015-05-03-bangalore-auto-fare-vs-rest-of-the-options.md

 Auto fare: Rs25 for first 1.9km, Rs13/km after that.
 Ola Bangalore fares are [on their website](https://www.olacabs.com/fares/bangalore).

-So, turns out Ola Mini is cheaper *only* if you travel more than 13km.
-And please remember, this is excluding the Rs50 surge pricing you see most of the times nowadays.
-If I include that Rs50, then you'd have to travel 30km before Ola mini becomes cheaper than Auto.
-So this whole ola-is-cheaper-than-auto thing has no leg given that you'd usually want to travel 6-10km.
+~~So, turns out Ola Mini is cheaper *only* if you travel more than 13km.~~ I'm sorry I didn't notice but by the time I wrote this post, Olacabs has increased their fare and introduced time based charges like Uber.
+So I put in those numbers and above is the graph you see.
+I could not find a minimum distance that you'd want to travel in an auto for which Ola Mini is cheaper now.
+And also, please remember, this is excluding the Rs50 surge pricing you see most of the times nowadays. ~~If I include that Rs50, then you'd have to travel 30km before Ola mini becomes cheaper than Auto.
+So this whole ola-is-cheaper-than-auto thing has no leg given that you'd usually want to travel 6-10km.~~

 Then I thought of comparing the other cab services available with the auto fare, just because.